ordered-online/locations/README.md

 Failure Responses:
 - [IncorrectAccessMethod](#IncorrectAccessMethod) if the service was accessed with any other method than specified.
+- [DuplicateLocation](#DuplicateLocation) if the given location exists by means of all unique constraints.
+- [MalformedJson](#MalformedJson) if the given Json was malformed.

 ### Find a location with`/locations/find/`
 Finds a location to the given parameters.